Today I will finally arrive in St Jean Pied de Port… But first…

 Wait for the day and see what the weather forecast is then.
 Be careful.
 Go slow.
 Buy a pair of hiking poles in St Jean Pied de Port may help.

 There is an alternative “bad weather” way instead of Route Napoleon across the Pyrenees.
-That would bypassing Hostel Orrison where I have already booked my first Camino night.
+That would bypass Hostel Orrison where I have already booked my first Camino night.
 It would also mean a close to 30km first Camino walking day.
 Not my preference but it is an alternative.

 Itchy red body spots in the morning: